mandreyel/experimental-freetures/README.md

             // ...
         });

-    // Run the scheduler, which will actually execute ("fulfill") the above
+    // Run the scheduler, which will wait for promises associated with the above
-    // created futures and invoke their continuations. scheduler.run();
+    // futures to be fulfilled and invoke their completion handlers. scheduler.run();
 }
 ```